expo/react-native-invertible-scroll-view/README.md

 # InvertibleScrollView

+**NOTE:** don't try to use this until https://github.com/facebook/react-native/pull/785 is merged.

 InvertibleScrollView is a React Native scroll view that can be inverted so that content is rendered starting from the bottom, and the user must scroll down to reveal more.
 This is a common design in chat applications and the command-line terminals.
 InvertibleScrollView also supports horizontal scroll views to present content from right to left.

 It conforms to [ScrollableMixin](https://github.com/exponentjs/react-native-scrollable-mixin) so you can compose it with other scrollable components.